-5 veteran comedians you should look out for in 2018
+5 veteran comedians you should look out for

 Service members have some of the best humor around; it comes with the job.
 Our comedy is pretty freakin' dark when comparing it to the civilian sectors.